archivesspace/archivesspace/plugins/README.md

 directly in an erb view file as follows:

     <%= I18n.t("plugins.hello_world.label") %>

+Each entry under `parents` specifies a record type that this plug-in provides a new subrecord for.
+`[record-type]` is the name of the existing record type, for example `accession`. `name` is the name of the plug-in in its role as a subrecord of this parent, for example `hello_worlds`.
+`cardinality` specifies the cardinality of the plug-in records.
+Currently supported values are `zero-to-many` and `zero-to-one`.

 Please refer to the `hello_world` exemplar plug-in to find out more about how to implement a plug-in.
 Be sure to test your plug-in thoroughly as it may have unanticipated impacts on your